tohojo/sqm-scripts/README.md

     `SQM_DEBUG=0 SQM_VERBOSITY=5 /etc/init.d/sqm stop ; SQM_DEBUG=0 SQM_VERBOSITY=5 /etc/init.d/sqm start`

-Note: This always appends to the log file(s), so be sure to turn off debugging (see the last example) or remember to save/delete these log files before they get too large.
+Note: This always appends to the log file(s), so be sure to turn off debugging and reset the verbosity back to the default value (see the last example) or remember to save/delete these log files before they get too large.